trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 1. [[ref: Rotation events]] MUST only change the key state to the previously committed to rotation keys.
 1. The last rotation event is the current key state of the AID and MUST be reflected in the DID Document as specified in [Verification Methods](#verification-methods) and [Verification Relationships](#verification-relationships).

-> You can learn more about the inception event in the [KERI specification](https://trustoverip.github.io/tswg-keri-specification/draft-ssmith-keri.html#name-basic-terminology) and you can see an [example inception event](https://trustoverip.github.io/tswg-keri-specification/draft-ssmith-keri.html#name-inception-event).
+> You can learn more about the inception event in the [[ref: KERI specification]] and you can see an example inception event.
-> To learn about future rotation key commitment, see the sections about [pre-rotation](#pre-rotation) and the [KERI specification section on pre-rotation](https://trustoverip.github.io/tswg-keri-specification/draft-ssmith-keri.html#name-key-pre-rotation-concept)
+> To learn about future rotation key commitment, see the sections about [pre-rotation](#pre-rotation) and the [[ref: KERI specification]].

-> You can learn more about rotation events in the [KERI specification](https://trustoverip.github.io/tswg-keri-specification/draft-ssmith-keri.html#name-basic-terminology) and you can see an [example rotation event](https://trustoverip.github.io/tswg-keri-specification/draft-ssmith-keri.html#name-rotation-event-message-body).
+> You can learn more about rotation events in the [[ref:KERI specification]] and you can see an example rotation event.
-> To learn about future rotation key commitment, see the sections about [pre-rotation](#pre-rotation) and the [KERI specification section on pre-rotation](https://trustoverip.github.io/tswg-keri-specification/draft-ssmith-keri.html#name-key-pre-rotation-concept)
+> To learn about future rotation key commitment, see the sections about [pre-rotation](#pre-rotation) and the [[ref: KERI specification]].

 ### Delegation KERI event details
 This section focuses on delegation relationships between KERI AIDs.
 [DID Document from KERI Events](#did-document-from-keri-events) introduced the core [[ref: KERI event stream]] and related DID Document concepts.
 This section provides additional details regarding the basic types of KERI events and how they relate to the DID document.
 [Basic KERI event details](#basic-keri-event-details) provides additional details on the basic types of KERI events and how they relate to the DID document.